-Mark the register of electors against (but not through) the elector number by placing a straight line against the voter's entry on the register.
+Mark the register of electors against (but not through) the elector number of the elector by placing a straight line against the voter's entry on the register.

-- Mark the VIDEF notes sheet where an elector produces a Voter Authority Certificate (or in the case of an anonymous elector, their Elector Document) as their form of photographic ID. - Check if the elector has previously been refused a ballot paper because of issues with their ID and update the BPRL paperwork as required.
+- Mark the VIDEF notes sheet where an elector produces a Voter Authority Certificate (or in the case of an anonymous elector, their Elector Document) as their form of photographic ID. - Check if the elector has previously been refused a ballot paper because of issues with their ID and update the VIDEF notes sheet and/or BPRL paperwork as required.